 This lesser-trodden short trek is perfect for families with children as the trails are easy to walk on.
 The trek offers your children to be familiar with the delights of trekking, admiring the beauty of nature and opportunity to learn about authentic local culture and lifestyle.

 Community-based lodges along the trials are managed by the indigenous community.
 Thus apart from adventure, trekkers can help sustain indigenous communities while experiencing another culture and another way of being.
 Khopra Ridge community trek allows trekkers to stay in local homes, have a glimpse into traditional life, and, most importantly, where management and benefits remain with the community.

-Note: below trekking hours, altitudes and distances are approximate, and absolutely for general idea only.
+Note: below trekking hours, altitudes and distances are approximate, and absolutely for the general idea only.
 This is a sample itinerary of Khopra Ridge Community Trek.
 We can tailor-make the program according to your preferences and requirements.

 - Day 01: Arrive at Kathmandu airport (1,302m/4,270ft)

 Upon arrival at Tribhuwan International airport, our representative will be awaiting you to welcome with Nepal Sanctuary Treks placard.
 You will be then escorted and transfer to hotel.
 Further details and short preliminary briefing will be provided after transferring to the hotel.
 Stay overnight in Hotel.

 - Arrival at charming and exotic city engrossed with ancient temples and tradition.
 Fused with lively markets and the bustle of spice sellers and merchants.